OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

 ### Define the access token version

-the access token version can change if you chose an account type other than **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
+The access token version can change if you chose an account type other than **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
 Use the following steps to ensure the access token version is correct for Office SSO usage.

 1. Select **Manage** > **Manifest** from the left pane.